CVPA Undergraduate Academic Advisors

 Students returning from dismissal from the university must submit a request to return to Mason through their Academic Advisor, but only after a minimum of three calendar years from the university.
 See item AP.5.2.6 in the University Catalog for more information.

-Students placed on suspension have a registration hold placed on his or her record that prevents enrollment in future coursework.
+Students in academic standing of suspension have a registration hold placed on their record that prevents enrollment in future coursework.
 Upon return from the suspension period, the student must have an Academic Advisor Approval form and Student Success Plan reviewed by their advisor and signed.
-After the form has been completed, it must be submitted to the CVPA Academic Affairs Office for final approval.
+After the form and plan have been completed, they must be submitted to the CVPA Academic Affairs Office for final approval.
 Upon receipt by the CVPA Academic Affairs Office, students will be advised about an additional requirement of completion of a Learning Services workshop.
 Upon completion of that workshop, the hold will be removed.

 Students may request a withdrawal after the drop deadline for non-academic reasons.
 Requests are considered only under exceptional circumstances.
 Students will need to provide verifiable, third-party documentation with the request.

 In order to request a withdrawal, you must submit the CVPA Undergraduate Student Request for Withdrawal form to your advisor.
 If approved by your Advisor, this form must be submitted to the CVPA Academic Affairs office for review.

 Students enrolled in degree programs may process a maximum of three selective withdrawals during their entire undergraduate career at Mason.
 The three classes may have any number of credits.
 Refer to the university catalog for more information.